 He stood upright, with blood still dripping down his mouth, gloating happily over the carcass.
 His eyes glowed with satisfaction, while the wolves hunger grew with each passing moment.
 Their howling choked any audible sounds within miles.
 Without any remorse, he casually turned around and walked away from the kill.

-It was then, and only then, that the wolves began to gorge themselves.
+It was then, and only then, that the wolves began gorging themselves.
 Ravenous and with eager anticipation, they tore viciously through its flesh, painting their muzzles crimson.

-He had asserted himself as superior to the alpha male, and the rest of the pack.
+He had proven himself as superior to the alpha male, and the rest of the pack.
 They revered him.
 Often he joined in on the hunt.
-The pack was obedient, following with utmost discretion.
-He protected them as his own, coming to their rescue when any of them had fallen in distress.
+The pack was obedient, following with the utmost discretion.
+He protected them as his own, coming to their rescue when any had fallen in distress.

 You see he was neither man nor beast.
 He had the strength of not 100, 1000, 10,000, but the strength of 12,000,000 men combined.
 Prophesy had spoken about him for quite some time.
 To many a fable spun out of folklore, to others a sign of the end of times.
 He’s the master of deception, the collaborator of all evil.

 The gate rattled violently, sending shockwaves throughout Rachael’s slender body.
 Desperately and with an immeasurable resolve, she attempted to pry it open.
 As the latch remained unlocked, the door should have flown open, but it simply wouldn’t budge.

 “Rachael—help me, help me,” screamed her younger brother, Andrew repeatedly.
 His arms flailed wildly, desperately trying to stay afloat in the backyard swimming pool.